root-project/jsroot/demo/gulp/readme.md

 #Packaging of JSROOT code with gulp

-This example shows how all required for JSROOT sources can be merged togther with all dependend libraries.
+This example shows how all JSROOT sources can be merged togther with all dependend libraries.
 This uses bower, Node.js and gulp.
 Following steps are required:

 ## Correctly provide JSROOT location in bower.json file